Mellanox/libxlio/examples/README.md

  * Linkage against libxlio is out of scope
  * IPv4 only example
  * RX buffer is treated as a complete message while TCP stream doesn't guarantee this
- * Example doesn't wait for the TX completion to reuse the TX buffer

 The application is verbose.
 Simple usage: